Back to Vivint Guides

 Symptoms

-• Vivint app shows panel offline intermittently
+• Vivint app shows the panel offline intermittently

-• Panel displays no internet connection warning
+• Panel displays a 'no internet' warning

 • Panel reconnects then drops again within minutes